jstokes1994/python-project-quiz-app/README.md

 Since the learning had not taken us through sessions, I made the presumption they were not supposed to be used.
-Through research for the project I did note that sessions would be useful certain areas but decided to provide a solution without.
+Through research for the project I did note that sessions would be useful for certain areas but decided to provide a solution without.

 ## UX

 My project is very simplistic in design.
-Considering the lack of features expected it felt necessary to produce a clean and simple design to the user.
+Considering the lack of total features expected it felt necessary to produce a clean and simple design to the user.

 The homepage very briefly introduces the game and the box to provide a username is self explanatory.
 It also provides a button to view the leaderboard.

-Each page thereafter follows a consistent CSS style which offers no surprise or distraction from the project's purpose.
+Each page thereafter follows a consistent CSS/bootstrap style which offers no surprise or distraction from the project's purpose.

 One potential user frustration would potentially come from when incorrect on an answer or when attempting to choose a unique username.
 For both, the game is